Mark Carney: Foreign policy

+In January 2026, he made an official visit to China and met with Chinese leader Xi Jinping.
+The two agreed to lower tariffs on Canadian canola oil from 85% to 15% and on Chinese electric vehicles from 100% to 6.1%.
+During his official visit to Beijing, Carney announced the formation of a "new strategic partnership" with China that is "realistic, respectful and interest-based".
+On January 20, 2026, Carney spoke at the World Economic Forum's annual meeting in Davos, where he declared that international economic partnerships were "in the midst of a rupture, not a transition", that the time of the rules-based global order was over, and that the middle powers must act together to avoid being victimized by American hegemony.
+Carney received a standing ovation for his speech, unusual for World Economic Forum meetings.

 Views

-Carney has been described as moderate, centrist, and technocratic; he is ideologically characterized as a member of the Blue Grits faction of the Liberal Party of Canada, being economically liberal (also known as fiscally conservative) and socially liberal.
+Carney has been described as moderate, centrist, and technocratic; he is ideologically characterized as a member of the Blue Grits faction of the Liberal Party of Canada, being described as economically liberal and socially liberal.

 During the 2023 Global Progress Action Summit, Carney advocated for progressives to build "health care, infrastructure, schools, opportunity, sustainability and prosperity".
 Carney was noted for using "masters of our own house"—in French, maîtres chez nous—a phrase associated with the Quiet Revolution.

 Economics

 Wealth inequality

 In 2011, Carney referred to the Occupy Wall Street protests as "entirely constructive", citing frustrations being felt "particularly in the United States" over inequality and increasing CEO–worker pay gaps.
 In December 2016, Carney warned of the societal risk of "staggering wealth inequalities" in a Roscoe Lecture at Liverpool John Moores University: "The proportion of the wealth held by the richest 1% of Americans increased from 25% in 1990 to 40% in 2012 ...
 Globally, the share of wealth held by the richest 1% in the world rose from one-third in 2000 to one-half in 2010."